Famous for its limestone rock formations and bouldering / rock-climbing

-Kowhai Bush Reserve: a short but pleasant walk thru the black beach forest , only 6 km from Smylies.
+Kowhai Bush Reserve: a short but pleasant walk through the black beach forest, only 6 km from Smylies.

-It offers a short [ 15-45min] walk for all levels of fitness and especially enjoyable for small children,there has been snow damage in the 2006 year with trees fallen over so some care is required
+It offers a short [ 15-45min] walk for all levels of fitness and is especially enjoyable for small children, there has been snow damage in 2006 year with trees falling over so some care is required

-Cave stream: a 362 m long cave which you can walk thru { if you don't mind getting wet} keep an eye out for weather and read the instructions
+Cave stream: a 362 m long cave which you can walk through { if you don't mind getting wet} keep an eye out for weather and read the instructions

 Craigieburn Forest Park: Lots of walks for beginner to expert